College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-Rowan University is a great option for students interested in a degree in communication & journalism.
-Rowan is a large public university located in the suburb of Glassboro.
+Rowan University is a wonderful choice for students interested in a degree in communication & journalism.
+Rowan is a fairly large public university located in the large suburb of Glassboro.
 A Best Colleges rank of #329 out of 2,217 colleges nationwide means Rowan is a great university overall.

-There were roughly 372 communication & journalism students who graduated with this degree at Rowan in the most recent year we have data available.
-Students who graduate with their degree from the communication & journalism program report average early career income of $31,315.
+There were roughly 370 communication & journalism students who graduated with this degree at Rowan in the most recent data year.
+Students who graduate with their degree from the communication & journalism program state that they receive average early career income of $31,315.

 More information about a degree in communication & journalism from Rowan University